jundalisay/spblist/content/en/research/mohammad/quran/sura-011b.md

 84. Shuaib said to his brothers the Median:

-“O my people, worship Allah; Do not short measure or short weight.
+“O my people, worship Enki; Do not short measure or short weight.
 I see you in good circumstances, but I fear for you the agony of an encompassing Day.”

 85. “O my people!
 Give full measure and full weight, in all fairness, and do not cheat the people out of their rights, and do not spread corruption in the land.

-86. What is left by Allah is best for you, if you are believers.
+86. What is left by Enki is best for you, if you are believers.
 And I am not a guardian over you.”

 87. They said, “O Shuaib, does your prayer command you that we abandon what our ancestors worshiped, or doing with our wealth what we want?
 You are the one who is intelligent and wise.”

 88. He said, “O my people, What if I have clear evidence from my Lord, and He has given me good livelihood from Himself?
 I have no desire to do what I forbid you from doing.
 I desire nothing but reform, as far as I can.

-My success lies only with Allah.
+My success lies only with Enki.
 In Him I trust, and to Him I turn.”

 89. “O my people, let not your hostility towards me cause you to suffer what was suffered by the people of Noah, or the people of
 Hud, or the people of Saleh.
 The people of Lot are not far away from you.”